codeplaysoftware/standards-proposals/default-constructed-buffers/default-constructed-buffers.md

 The `is_valid()` call would allow the programmer to query whether or not the buffer can be used, i.e. whether or not it was constructed with a range of size zero.
-The operator would call this same function but allow its use in if statements.
+The explicit conversion operator would call this same function but allow its use in `if` statements.

+Requesting access from a default-constructed buffer should throw an exception.
+It is not meaningful to use a zero-sized allocation on-device.
+Since there is no allocation associated with the `buffer`, `cl::sycl::buffer::set_final_data` and `cl::sycl::buffer::set_write_back` should behave as if the `buffer` had a final pointer of `nullptr` at all times.
+The other functions in the `buffer` API should behave as though the buffer were constructed with a `range` of size zero and otherwise behave normally.

 ## Sample code